Coronado Global Resources (CRN) Q1 2025 earnings summary

 Achieved solid operational performance in a challenging met coal market, with production on plan despite weather disruptions in both Australia and the U.S.

-Growth projects at Mammoth and Buchanan are on schedule, expected to drive material volume increases and lower costs in H2 2025.
+Growth projects at Mammoth and Buchanan are on schedule, expected to drive material volume increases and lower costs in the second half of the year.

 Long-term agreements secured with Tata Steel for over 2Mt of Met Coal per year through 2028.